tkywong/Springboard/Driver-Rider Retention/README.md

-This project explores the driver and rider retention relationship based on operational data collected by Ultimate Inc.
+This project explores the driver and rider retention relationship using a set of 50,000 operational data collected by Ultimate Inc.

 The scope involves data wrangling, exploratory data analysis, experimental and metrics design, predictive modeling, and final discussion.